digital-preservation/droid/README.md

 DROID is made available under the New BSD License: https://raw.github.com/digital-preservation/droid/master/license.md

 DROID can be built simply from source using Maven.
-Executing "mvn clean install" inside the droid folder should be enough.
-The end result is available inside the droid-binary/target folder.
+Executing `mvn clean install` inside the `droid` folder should be enough.
+The end result is available inside the `droid-binary/target` folder.